It’s a boring topic, travel insurance.

 Getting your travel insurance sorted is probably my least favourite thing to do before planning a long trip.
 But finding the right policy is both tricky and incredibly important.
 Sadly.
 So read on for some helpful tips – essential if you’re new to planning your own trip!

 Remember: research beforehand, be responsible whilst you’re away, and be diligent once you get back if you’ve got something to claim for.

-TL; DR: don’t pick the cheapest option, it usually isn’t worth it.
+TL; DR: don’t pick the cheapest travel insurance: it usually isn’t worth it.
 And don’t be a complete moron whilst you’re abroad.
 That’s definitely not worth it.

 Step 1: Research

-What kind of trip are you going on?
+What kind of trip abroad are you taking?

-There are different types of travel insurance depending on what kind of trip you are taking.
+There are several different types of travel insurance.
 Multi-trip insurance provides an annual policy allowing you to go on more than one trip and still be covered, so this can be good if you know you won’t be limiting yourself to just the one long trip.

 However, be aware that most multi-trip insurance usually only covers you for trips that are less than 90 days in duration (or even less time), so if you’re going on an extended backpacking trip (i.e. more than three months) then this won’t be the best option for you.

 Backpackers insurance overcomes this problem: specifically designed with things like gap year trips in mind, it covers you for longer – up to 18 months – and may often be tailored to the needs of backpackers, such as covering you to volunteer or work.
 The downside here is that often backpackers’ insurance is a bit more expensive.